Nonlinearity Compensation for Coherent Optical Satellite Communications: System Model

 \section{System Model}

 We consider a coherent ground-to-satellite optical link, sketched in Fig.~\ref{fig:setup_luca}.
 Fig.~\ref{fig:sysmodel} illustrates the equivalent complex baseband representation adopted throughout this work.
-The system comprises a ground-based transmitter, a short high-power optical fiber stage including amplification, an FSO link toward the satellite, and a coherent receiver.
+The system comprises a ground-based transmitter, a short high-power optical fiber stage including amplification, a free-space optical (FSO) link toward the satellite, and a coherent receiver.
 In the following, each subsystem is described in detail.